miku/metha/README.md

 It keeps a roster beside the cache, `sweep.json.zst`, holding one profile per
 endpoint: when it was last attempted, what happened, and when it is next due.
-That memory is the whole point.
-An endpoint that answers is polled daily; one that has never resolved backs off to a few requests a year, and is never dropped, because repositories move and domains come back.
+An endpoint that answers is polled daily; one that has never resolved backs off to a few requests a year (and is never dropped, because repositories move and domains come back).
 Requests are partitioned by host, so a repository with several hundred endpoints is never asked more than one question at a time.

-A sweep is bounded twice — `--deadline` per endpoint (1h), `--budget` for the whole run (24h) — and everything harvested before either fires is kept.
+A sweep is bounded twice: `--deadline` per endpoint (1h), `--budget` for the whole run (24h) and everything harvested before either fires is kept.
 Two sweeps cannot overlap: the second finds the lock held, says so, and exits 0.

 `metha endpoints` is the view onto what it learned, and it prints URLs one per